 CloroxPro Blog – Professional Cleaning and Disinfection Insights

-A blog from industry experts devoted to public health awareness, best practices, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.Understanding Influenza Virus Information https://www.cloroxpro.com/blog/understanding-influenza-virus-information/ October 25, 2019 July 1, 2021 https://www.cloroxpro.com/wp-content/uploads/2019/10/WomanSneeze_understanding_influenza.jpg
+A blog filled with industry insights from experts devoted to public health awareness, infection prevention, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.Understanding Influenza Virus Information https://www.cloroxpro.com/blog/understanding-influenza-virus-information/ October 25, 2019 July 1, 2021 https://www.cloroxpro.com/wp-content/uploads/2019/10/WomanSneeze_understanding_influenza.jpg

 Understanding Influenza Virus Information

 With the flu season upon us, an article published by the American Journal of Infection Control (AJIC) asks the question, “Is online influenza information readable?”

 The study was prompted by the fact that 70 percent of adults search the internet for health information, and the way articles are written influences readers’ perceptions.

 The study analyzed content from the first 100 English language websites populated using the search term, “influenza”.
 Articles were vetted to check the relevancy of the content and analyzed using five different types of readability tests that evaluate characteristics, such as:

 - Number of letters in a word